BZoennchen/Pages/_drafts/Information.md

 In that sense, written English or German has less information than a random set of letters!
 This is counter-intuitive because we tend to confuse *information* with *meaning* and even though a random set of letters transmits a lot of information, it is meaningless to us.

-The same is true for the Kolmogorov complexity.
+The same is true for the *Kolmogorov complexity*.
 It also avoids combining information and meaning and relies solely on syntactical qualities.

 Case closed?
-Does the information have no meaning or value?
+Is there no meaning we have to deal with when we process information?
 If the content of information is defined formally by *entropy* or the *Kolmogorov complexity*, information and meaning are two completely different things.
-However, information can, of course, still have meaning!
+However, information can, of course, be meaningful.

-## From Shannon to Luhmann
+As I argued in the beginning, our *system of control* channel our desires.
+In so far they realize implanted values by making unconsciously sense of information.

+## What is Meaning

 *Aristotle* talked about the meaningfulness of objects, which he held to be bound up with the essence of the object *in itself*.
 For him, meaningfulness was similar to an attribute like weight and height.
 He also had a notion of the *final cause*, a kind of destiny towards which things are heading and being drawn to.
 For example, the final cause of a seed is the adult plant.
-Everything that nature makes is means to an end (humanity).
+He thought that everything that nature makes is a means to an end (humanity).
 Today we tend to interpret the example of the plant the other way around: the end of the adult plant is reproduction, i.e., the seed.
 The *final cause* is circular.

 Existentialists, such as *Sartre* and *Kierkegaard*, focused solely on human beings and inverted the idea of an essential meaning to human existence.
-Existence precedes meaning thus humans have to create or define their own subjective meaning -- we are dangerously free.
+Existence precedes meaning thus humans have to create or define their own subjective meaning, i.e., we are dangerously free.
 They are in-line with the general Western thought presupposing that meaning is something we impose, either subjectively or intersubjectively on things, or meaning is what we generate by means of symbols and communicative activity.
 In short: meaning is a *human construct* but more so it is *individualistic*.

-*Heidegger* noted that when we come to understand entities in the world and their possibility, the entities *'have meaning'* but this *'having'* is not located in the entity itself but in the act of understanding.
+*Heidegger* noted that when we come to understand entities in the world and their possibility, the entities *have meaning* but this *having* is not located in the entity itself but in the act of understanding.

 >Meaning is that wherein the intelligibility of something maintains itself -- Heidegger

-It seems that for *Heidegger* the meanings of a thing emerges from the realtionships a thing has with all its sourroundings.
+It seems that for *Heidegger*, the meanings of a thing emerges from the realtionships a thing has with all its sourroundings.

 This notion reminds me of *Niklas Luhmann* who thought of social systems to be autopoiesis (self-maintaining and self-producing by creating its own parts), introduced by *Maturana* and *Varela*, and operational closed like a biological cell.